turastory/turastory/README.md

 🐾 What I've done:

-- Kotlin with Android Developmenr (approx. 3 years)
+- Kotlin with Android Development (approx. 3 years)

 🔭 I’m currently working on: